Looking for a Speaker for Your Event?

 Musical Topic of Your Choosing

 If you have a musical topic or performer you would like to hear about do not hesitate to ask Debbie to put it together.
-As long as the topic or performer falls in the category of the Great American Songbook she is happy to research it for you and put together something especially for your group.
+As long as she has enough notice she is happy to research it for you and put together something special and specific for your group.